NunoMCSilva/libbisca/README.md

-libbisca
+libbisca - Bisca card game library
 -----

-Current status: Alpha
+Current status: Pre-Alpha

-Bisca (card game) library.
+In one word: not ready for use.